When the funeral is over, you’ll find we have only just begun to care.

 - A time, place and a person to help children and parents face grief together

-- Remembrance Teddy Bears For Grandchildren (in conjunction with Elburn Leos Club)
+- Remembrance Teddy Bears For Grandchildren (in conjunction with the Elburn Lions Club)

 - Special helpful instructions for pallbearers